c-sanders/ScaleAndSetSize/README.md

 	>>> sys.path.insert(0, <Name_of_dir_containing_Python_Script>)

-This should add - by prepending to the front of the list of directories that Python searches for modules, the directory which contains the Python Script.
+This should prepend to the front of the list of directories that Python searches for modules, the directory which contains the Python Script.

 For example, if the Python source code file which implements a Plugin, resides in /home/foo/.gimp-2.8/plug-ins, then you should execute the following command;